-But, the truth is the vast majority of estate plans are never updated.
-And, so, many times a probate or other asset battle must take place to settle the estate and/or provide for the trust owner's wishes.
+But the truth is the vast majority of estate plans are never updated.
+And so many times probate or other asset battles must take place to settle the estate and/or provide for the trust owner's wishes.
 We all have the best intentions.
 We now know we need to maintain our plan.
 We all plan to review and make changes on a regular basis.
-But, it never gets done.
+But it never gets done.
 At least not by the majority of people.
-No, if you are like most people you'll put your plan in your legacy drawer or safe deposit box.
-And, there it will stay without modifications until it is needed.
-And, life and tax changes go on.
+Now if you are like most people you'll put your plan in your legacy drawer or safe deposit box.
+And there it will stay without modifications until it is needed.
+And life and tax changes go on.
 Assets are acquired and sold.
 Additional members join or leave the family, and so on.
 Your plan becomes less effective.
-So, how can you avoid this situation?
+So how can you avoid this situation?

-- Perform the initial estate funding/alignment process.
-We'll make sure that all of your assets are properly titled and aligned with the terms of the estate
+Perform the initial estate funding/alignment process.
+We'll make sure that all of your assets are properly titles and aligned with the terms of the estate.

-Produce and have you execute the new plan documents — if and when required
+Produce and have you execute the new plan document - if and when required

-- Review your plan annually to ensure your plan is kept up to date with any state statutes and tax law changes that may affect your plan.
-We'll make the necessary modifications to your plan and Once you have executed your agreements, your estate plan enters what we call the maintenance phase of your plan.
+Review your plan annually to ensure that your plan is kept up to date with any state statutes and tax law changes that may affect your plan.
+We'll make the necessary modifications to your plan and once you have executed your agreements your estate plan enters what we call the maintenance phase of your plan

 Schedule and hold a family and financial planning meeting with you and your other financial advisors annually - if desired and/or needed due to any specific estate plan modifications that would warrant a discussion, i.e., change in trustees and/or executors, change in estate distributions, etc.